cloudguru0226/skillpathway/replit.md

 - ✅ Extended navigation with "My Learning" and "Search" options for better UX
 - ✅ Enhanced backend storage methods to support all new learner and admin functionality
 - ✅ Fixed schema conflicts and ensured all content types are available for admin management
+- ✅ **MVP Readiness**: Enhanced roadmap components with smooth transitions, section progress tracking, optimistic updates, and improved UX for production use

 ## Project Architecture